-Formative Assessments: These are assessments for learning that inform teachers, students and parents of where the student is in the learning process.
+Formative Assessments also known as practice and preparation, are assessments for learning.
+These assignments inform teachers, students and parents of where the student is in the learning process.
 They also allow for feedback opportunities to help the student improve and prepare for the summative assessments.
-Formative assessments are considered practice, and therefore are weighted 10% of an overall course grade.
+These assessments are considered practice.
+Formative assessments are weighted 10% of the overall course grade.